Prelf1992/mlops-template-repository/README.md

 * Commit 51: Perf: Optimize performance of module for better readability. at 2024-12-17 11:14:37
 * Commit 52: Test: Add new feature README for better readability. at 2024-12-18 17:26:26
 * Commit 53: Style: Add new feature tests to align with standards. at 2024-12-20 12:28:29
+* Commit 54: Style: Update build config README to support new requirements. at 2024-12-23 14:01:30